! Museum Visitors !

 3. Biweekly mowing and trimming along the Nature Trail.

-4. Occasional help with outdoor projects - such as yard cleanup, planting trees and shrubs
+4. Occasional help with outdoor projects - such as yard cleanup, planting trees and shrubs and mulching same.

 5. Occasional painting: inside and out.